-Avalon Communities at the Meadow Walk in Sudbury.
-Source: Meadow Walk - Sudbury.
+Avalon Communities at the Meadow Walk.
+Photo credit: Meadow Walk - Sudbury.

 In market environments like these, developers will often look to create housing as part of their projects to create revenue that is both steady and, in the case of Sudbury, higher in value.
 The recent Meadow Walk development illustrates the complementary nature of housing and commercial development on a scale that is large for a community like Sudbury.
 But even on smaller lots, Sudbury should pro-actively identify areas where mixing housing with commercial development is desirable and ensure local zoning allows this to occur.
+An overlay zone can allow for and encourage shared parking, infrastructure, and other amenities between lots and owners.